takoikatakotako/en.swiswiswift.com/content/post/2018-01-14/index.md

 +++
-title = "UIPickerViewを使って値を選択する"
-url = "2018-01-14"
-date = "2018-01-14"
+title = "Selecting values using the UIPickerView" url = "2018-01-14" date = "2018-01-14"
-description = "UIPickerViewを使って値を選択する"
-tags = [
+description = "Selecting values using the UIPickerView" tags = [
     "iOS",
 ]